Testing at the Delftse Hout

 January 28, 2019

 With a lot of effort we succesfully got the vessel to the Delftse Hout in one piece!
 We really wanted to go to a bigger lake to test the software.
 And the effort was worth it, as the boat passed most of the test with succes!
-And, as a bonus, we could make some some pretty pictures.
+And, as a bonus,

 January 17, 2019